williamwellington-Dev/Power-BI-Healthcare-operations-dashboard/README.md

 ---

-### 2. Project Tracker
+### 2. Project Completion by Project
 Visualizes ten active process improvement initiatives across departments.
-Includes completion percentage by project, status breakdown (On Track, At Risk, Complete), and department-level filtering.
+Includes completion percentage by project and color-coded status breakdown — On Track, At Risk, Complete, and Nearly Complete.

 ---

-### 3. Incident Log
+### 3. Incidents by Severity
-Analyzes forty incident records across departments including SNF, ALF, ILF, PACE, HR, Finance, IT, and Operations.
-Breakdown by severity (Low, Medium, High, Critical), status (Resolved, In Progress, Open), and average days to resolution.
+Analyzes forty incident records.
+Breakdown by severity — Medium (30%), High (27.5%), Critical (22.5%), Low (20%) — with a Status slicer to filter by Resolved, In Progress, and Open incidents.

 ---

-### 4. SOP Tracker
+### 4. SOP Status Breakdown
-Monitors fifteen standard operating procedures across the organization.
-Tracks version control, last reviewed date, next review date, and current status (Current, Due for Review, Overdue).
+Monitors fifteen standard operating procedures.
+Shows that 66.67% of SOPs are Current, 20% are Due for Review, and 13.33% are Overdue — giving leadership a quick compliance health check.

 ---

-### 5. Technology Adoption
+### 5. Technology Adoption by Platform
-Measures platform adoption and training completion rates across Smartsheet, SharePoint, Power Automate, Microsoft Teams, and Power BI by department.
+Measures platform adoption rates across Smartsheet, SharePoint, Power Automate, Power BI, and Microsoft Teams.
+Includes interactive Platform and Department slicers for drill-down analysis.

 ---